Meet the 2025 Winner: Mark Wurfel, MD, PhD

 Nominations

-- Nominations will come from AII Primary or Secondary Assembly members.
+- Nominations must be submitted by AII Primary or Secondary Assembly members.

-- Submit a completed nomination form summarizing how the nominee has impacted their field or advanced scientific discovery.
-Include examples (from manuscripts, quality improvement initiatives, etc.) that support why the nominee merits this honor.
+- Please submit a completed nomination form summarizing how the nominee has advanced science in their area of expertise and highlighting other significant contributions to the profession.
+Include specific examples (e.g., publications, mentoring, education, leadership, community engagement) to support why the nominee merits this honor.

-- Upload the nominee’s NIH Biosketch or equivalent research CV, limit 5 pages – please make sure that this reflects all of the activities noted on the nomination form.
+- Upload the nominee’s NIH Biosketch or equivalent research CV (limit 5 pages).
+Ensure that the Biosketch or CV accurately reflects all the activities listed on the nomination form.